zzzczzzz/cp3407-project-v2025/README.md

 - Week 2: Assigned user stories across Iteration 1 and Iteration 2
 - Week 3: Created detailed files for user stories with task breakdowns
 - Week 4: Started UI mockup designs using Figma; added first task as in progress
+- after completion of iteration 1, add gitHub pages for: Design explanation, Testing documentation, Tools used, Screenshots of deployed app